tripperroc/malv/README.txt

 +-----------------+

  - Words (without any special characters) are all processed correctly.
- - The Kleene star function works on its own, or in combination with words.
+ - The Kleene star function works correctly.
- - The branching operation currently works inside of parentheses, but can create incorrect transitions in words.
+ - The branching operation does not link all branches to the starting node.
- - Parentheses have been implemented but are not fully functional yet.
+ - Parentheses have been implemented, but transitions are broken in the same manner as the branching operation.